ideasman42/curve-fit-nd/readme.rst

 Fitting Method
 ==============

-This uses a least square solver from the original graphics gems example.
+This uses a least-squares solver from the original Graphics Gems example.

 However some improvements have been made.

 - Arbitrary number of dimensions.
 - Replace bound-box clamping with a distance limit from the weighted center.
-- Improved *fallback* methods, when the least square solution fails.
+- Improved *fallback* methods, when the least-squares solution fails.

   This includes:

   - Circle fit: which accurately fits the curve to a circle.
   - Offset fit: which uses the offset of the curve to calculate handle length.
-- Re-fitting, an alternate, a more computationally intensive method for knot placement which initializes the curve as a dense curve
+- Re-fitting: an alternate, more computationally intensive method for knot placement which initializes the curve as a dense curve
-  (where every point is a knot), then iteratively removing knots which give the least error, some further adjustments are made after this to avoid local-maximums giving skewed results.
+  (where every point is a knot), then iteratively removes knots which give the least error.
+  Some further adjustments are made after this to avoid local maxima giving skewed results.
   This also has the advantage that it can be used to detect corners.